BroadcastFeed/BroadcastFeed/README.md

 ```

 ### Execution
-As already compiled binaries for both projects, the execution is simple.
+Having compiled binaries for each project, the execution is simple.
-First, verifies if the client and the server binaries has execution permission.
+First, verify if the client and server binaries have execution permission.
 However, you can execute:

 ```bash